jcostom/swissarmy/letsencrypt-deploy-hooks/README.md

 Get `certbot` installed on your system using their directions.
 That's outside the scope of what I'm doing here.
 For me, I did it using the `snap` packages on Ubuntu 20.04 and 22.04 hosts.
 It was super easy.

 Now mind you, I'm using these scripts for use cases where I'm using the `certbot certonly` type syntax, where I'm only generating certs, not using `certbot`'s installation capabilities.
 So, that's why these scripts make sense.
-I've got 4 different use cases here that I'm leveraging.
+I've got 5 different use cases here that I'm leveraging.

+1. `edgeos-renew.py` - Installs the cert on a Ubiquiti EdgeRouter.
 1. `hpm479-cert.sh` - Installs the cert on an HP Color LaserJet Pro M479 series printer
 1. `plex-cert.sh` - Installs the cert in a Docker container for the Plex Media Server
 1. `unbound-cert.sh` - Restarts the Unbound DNS service after the certs update